Onuche Ogbelu

-Onuche Ogbelu (born 10 May 2003) is a Nigerian professional footballer who plays as a midfielder for Nasarawa United.
+Onuche Ogbelu (born 10 May 2003) is a Nigerian professional footballer who plays as a midfielder for Tunisian Ligue Professionnelle 1 club Espérance de Tunis.

 Club career

 Ogbelu started his career at Fosla Academy.
+He helped them win the 2021 Principal's Cup.

 In December 2022, Ogbelu joined the Nigerian football club Nasarawa United.

+On 30 September 2023, Ogbelu signed a 3-year contract with Tunisian giant Espérance de Tunis.

 International career

 In April 2022, Ogbelu was called up to the Nigerian under-20 side for the 2023 Africa U-20 Cup of Nations.
 In February 2023, Ogbelu was selected in the final Nigerian squad for the CAF U20 African Cup of Nations held in Egypt.
+He helped them reach third place.
 In February 2023, Super Eagles coach Jose Peseiro, selected Ogbelu among four U-20 players to train with his team before their African Cup of Nations qualifying matches.

+Style of play

+Ogbelu mainly operates as a midfielder.
+He is known for his "ability to beat the press" and "ball circulation".